 First, download the

 Now install Java.
-In DSM, open Package Center then click Developer Tools.
+In DSM, open Package Center then, in the search box, type java8 and press ENTER.
 You'll see the Java packages:

 It's best to choose Java 8.
 Click Install.
 Once complete, we can install bliss.